The Language of the Qurʾān in the Month of the Qurʾān

 With extensive teaching experience, he excels in the classical Khairābādī/Farangī Maḥallī curriculum.
 He has disseminated his knowledge in various seminaries across England, including Greengate Islamic College, Cambridge Muslim College, and Manchester Muslim College, leaving an indelible mark on his students.

-Course Details
+Course Details & Enrolment

 Overview

-11:00 AM (UK time)
+Time: 11:00 AM (UK time)

-Playback will be available for all sessions within 24 hours of each class
+Access: Playback available for all sessions

-Eleven months’ access to all recordings
+Materials: Eleven months’ access to recordings and supplementary notes